Get in Touch

 Virtual meetings promote a more inclusive environment within the organization.
 Even the team member living across the country can instantly join a virtual meeting simply by logging in.
 By reducing or eliminating travel costs for in-person meetings, a company can reduce its overhead costs by about $11,000.
 This savings is essential amid today’s tight economy and high fuel prices.

-In addition, virtual meetings offer less distraction and background noise, allowing participants a better chance of focusing on the subject matter.
+In addition, virtual meetings offer less distraction and background noise, allowing participants a better chance of focusing on the subject matter, especially when an AI meeting assistant is used to streamline tasks like note-taking and agenda management.
 However, maintaining a high level of engagement and interest during virtual meetings remains a challenge.

 The Problem with Zoom Fatigue